 Type 1 Diabetes

 Type 1 diabetes (T1D) is an autoimmune disease that occurs when the body’s immune system attacks and destroys the cells in the pancreas that make insulin.
-Unlike type 2 diabetes, T1D is not linked to being overweight, lack of exercise or other lifestyle factors.
 It is not preventable and its cause is unknown.

 The challenges of living with a life-threatening disease